177 Huntington Avenue

 - BS in computer science, University of Wisconsin-Madison

-Tina Eliassi-Rad is an associate professor of computer science at Northeastern University.
+Tina Eliassi-Rad is a professor of computer science at Northeastern University.
 She is also a core faculty member at Northeastern University’s Network Science Institute.
 Prior to joining Northeastern, she was an associate professor of computer science at Rutgers University; and before that she was a technical staff member and principal investigator at Lawrence Livermore National Laboratory.

 She earned her PhD in computer science with a minor in mathematical statistics at the University of Wisconsin-Madison.
 Her research is rooted in data mining and machine learning, and her work spans theory, algorithms, and applications of big data from networked representations of physical and social phenomena.
 She has more than 80 peer-reviewed publications, including multiple best paper and best paper runner-up awards, and has given more than 190 invited talks and 13 tutorials.